Hip-hop dance

 Hip hop dance is a range of street dance styles primarily performed to hip hop music or that have evolved as part of hip hop culture.
 It is influenced by a wide range of styles that were created in the 1970s and made popular by dance crews in the United States.
 The television show Soul Train and the 1980s films Breakin', Beat Street, and Wild Style showcased these crews and dance styles in their early stages; therefore, giving hip-hop dance mainstream exposure.

 The dance industry responded with a commercial, studio-based version of hip-hop—sometimes called "new style"—and a hip-hop influenced style of jazz dance called "jazz-funk".
 Classically trained dancers developed these studio styles in order to create choreography from the hip-hop dances that were performed on the street.
 Because of this development, hip-hop dance is practiced in both dance studios and outdoor spaces.

 The commercialization of hip-hop dance continued into the 1990s and 2000s with the production of several television shows and movies such as The Grind, Planet B-Boy, Rize, StreetDance 3D, America's Best Dance Crew, Saigon Electric, the Step Up film series, and The LXD, a web series.
-Though the dance is established in entertainment, including mild representation in theater, it maintains a strong presence in urban neighborhoods which has led to the creation of street dance derivatives Memphis jookin, turfing, jerkin', and krump.
+Though the dance is established in entertainment, including mild representation in theater, it maintains a strong presence in urban neighborhoods, which has led to the creation of street dance derivatives like Memphis jookin, turfing, jerkin', and krump.
 What distinguishes hip-hop from other forms of dance is that it is often "freestyle" (improvisational) in nature and hip-hop dance crews often engage in freestyle dance competitions—colloquially referred to as "battles".

 Films, television shows, and the Internet have contributed to introducing hip-hop dance outside the United States.
 Since being exposed, educational opportunities and corporate dance competitions such as World of Dance and Hip Hop International have helped maintain its presence worldwide.
 Hip-hop dance can be a form of entertainment or a hobby.
 It can also be a way to stay active in competitive dance and a way to make a living by dancing professionally.